jboi-github/putJdbc/README.md

 # putJdbc (putJdbcCsv, putJdbc)
-putJdbc is a NIFI Processor for bulk loading data into a database.
+**putJdbc** is a NIFI Processor for bulk loading data into a database.
 It is tested for extreme amount of data.
 With an approach that fits seamlessly into NIFI it has the ability to interact with the database to control ETL/ELT jobs as well as special parametrization of bulk-load-connections.
-It takes a FlowFile, then executes a sequence of scripts and a load commands to load and transform data.
+It takes a FlowFile, then executes a sequence of scripts and a load command to load and transform data.
 With a number of options it is able to be configured using the best practice approaches for very large databases and high speed ingestion.
 See the usage page for the optimal configuration for your database.

 The processor comes in two flavours:
 - **putJdbc** allows a parameterized insert statement to load into database.
 The input can be any record oriented data, that a RecordReader can parse.